Strilanc/Strilanc.github.io/_posts/2025-09-14-real-spoofery.md

 and [APS News](https://www.aps.org/apsnews/2022/10/imaginary-numbers-quantum-physics),
 as well as [a talk at QIP 2022](https://www.youtube.com/watch?v=93Vjj6CrZNc).

-In this post, I'm going to explain why the paper is wrong.
+In this post, I'm going to explain why the title of the paper is wrong.

 # The Goal